 Corporate bond fund: These funds will have more credit risk than Gilts by definition and can have any amount of interest rate risk.

 Fixed Maturity Plans (FMP): These are closed-ended funds with a fixed maturity which prevents investors from exiting in case they are unhappy with credit or interest rate issues with the bonds.
 These funds are exchange-listed but thinly traded making exit difficult.
-These are generally structured to highly tax efficient.
+These are generally structured to be highly tax-efficient.

-Credit risk funds: These funds have the highest range of returns (>13%) and is the only category with average negative minimum returns.
-The risk/reward ratio is among the poorest with post-tax return over 10 years lower than 12 other categories with lower risk.
+Credit risk funds: These funds have the highest range of returns (>13%) and it is the only category with average negative minimum returns.
+The risk/reward ratio is among the poorest with post-tax returns over 10 years lower than 12 other categories with lower risk.